Clemson vs. Louisville NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Clemson and its opponents have combined to score more than 46.5 points in three of eight games this season.
+- Clemson and its opponents have gone over the current 46.5-point total in three of eight games (37.5%) this season.

-- Louisville and its opponents have combined to score more than 46.5 points in four of seven games this season.

-- The two teams combine to average 50.7 points per game, 4.2 more than the over/under in this contest.
+- The two teams combine to score 50.7 points per game, 4.2 more than the over/under in this contest.

-- This contest's total is 4.1 points greater than the 42.4 these two squads combine to surrender per game this season.
+- This contest's over/under is 4.1 points greater than the 42.4 these two squads combine to surrender per game this season.

 - Tigers games this season feature an average total of 49.0 points, a number 2.5 points higher than Saturday's over/under.

-- The 62.6 PPG average total in Cardinals games this season is 16.1 points more than this game's over/under.
+- The 46.5-point total for this game is 16.1 points below the 62.6 points per game average total in Cardinals games this season.

 Clemson Stats and Trends